gatemezing/phd-dissertation/README.md

 phd-dissertation
 ================

-Folder for my PhD Dissertation, starting today 2014/09/19
+Repository for my PhD Dissertation, manuscript editing starting on 2014/09/19